 One of the biggest risks is that internal data is typically available 24/7, and insider threats can exploit this risk.
 An unfortunate example was a company known as Code Spaces, which was forced out of business after an insider deleted all of the company’s data and backups.

-68% of IT professionals consider their organization to be moderately to extremely vulnerable to an insider threat.
+IT professionals know that organizations can be extremely vulnerable to insider threats.
 That’s because insiders have the best knowledge about how to infiltrate the internal network, especially those with administrative access to sensitive systems.

 Insider threat types can broadly be sorted into two categories; intentional or accidental.
 Beyond these two designations, insiders can take many forms: